 New York State's Agricultural District Law (Article 25AA of the Agriculture and Markets Law) authorizes the creation of county agricultural districts.
 Agricultural districts are legally recognized geographical areas, predominantly comprised of viable agricultural lands, conforming to tax parcel boundaries.
 Districts must be approved by the county legislative body and the NYS Commissioner of Agriculture and Markets.

 The purpose of the agricultural district program is to encourage the continued use of farmland for agricultural production by creating an economic and regulatory climate supportive of farming.
-The Schenectady County Agricultural District is currently comprised of 19,515 acres or approximately 14 percent of the County’s total land area (see map).
+The Schenectady County Agricultural District is currently comprised of 19,817 acres or nearly 15 percent of the County’s total land area (see map).